 The process of finding the right job can be long and tiring – and sometimes involves rejection.
-If you don’t get the job that you’ve applied for then moving on from that rejection successfully is going to be crucial to ensuring that you have a better chance next time around.
+If you don’t get the jobs that you’ve applied for then moving on from job rejections successfully is going to be crucial to ensuring that you have a better chance next time around.

 Give yourself a little time to process it